 Questioning by the Parties.
-When the Hearing Panel has concluded with the Complainant, the Respondent may submit questions to the Hearing Chair to ask of the Complainant.
-Likewise, when the Hearing Panel has concluded with the Respondent, the Complainant may submit questions to the Hearing Chair to ask of the Respondent.
+When the Hearing Panel has concluded with the Complainant, the Respondent's Advisor may ask questions of the Complainant.
+Likewise, when the Hearing Panel has concluded with the Respondent, the Complainant's Advisor may ask questions of the Respondent.
 The same right will be extended to both Parties in the case of any witnesses that appear before the Hearing Panel.

-The Hearing Chair may choose to ask or not ask any submitted questions, based on such considerations as relevance and appropriateness to the inquiry, the need to clarify information, and whether the questions are duplicative of information already received.
+All questions must be submitted to the Hearing Chair prior to asking to ensure they are relevant and civilly presented.
+The Hearing Chair may choose to approve or not approve submitted questions based on relevance/appropriateness to the inquiry, whether they are civilly presented, the need to clarify information, and whether the questions are duplicative of information already received.
 As indicated above, all questions asked of the Parties and any witnesses will be limited to the incident itself and will not involve unrelated matters.